How to Be A Master in Photoshop Pen Tool

 Transform or scale a Shape Path

-Curvature Pen Tool
+Exploring Other Pen Tool Variations

+a.
 Curvature Pen Tool

-19. Freeform Pen Tool
+b.
+Freeform Pen Tool

+c.
 Magnetic Pen Tool

 Final Thought